manzooralam/Ionic_4_tutorial/Readme.md

 # Get Device Latitude, Longitude and Address using Geolocation and Native Geocoder Services in Ionic 4 Native Application

-##### Using Geolocation service we can get Lattitude, Longitude, Accuracy of location, Speed, Altitude etc of the device.
-After that Latitude and Longitude can be used to get Addresses available on these coordinates.
-To fetch address from coordinates of the device, we use Geocoder service

 ## Step 1:
 Create a new Ionic Application